Mermaid Records

-Mermaid Records is a Copenhagen, Denmark based record label, and a sublabel of Sony Music Entertainment Denmark.
-The company was started as an independent record label by Mik Christensen and Nick Foss in 2005.
+Mermaid Records is a Copenhagen, Denmark based independent record label founded by Mik Christensen and Nick Foss in 2005.
 The label publishes distinguished Danish artists.

 History

 In 2004, several key figures from EMI-Medley left the label and started Copenhagen Records to give artists more artistic freedom.
 Among them were Christensen and Foss, who started Mermaid Records in 2005, but remained with Copenhagen Records until 2008.
 Since 2008, the label is largely owned by Sony Music Entertainment Denmark to create more space for Danish music.
 The first album released after Sony became the main shareholder was Tim Christensen's third solo album, Superior.